rcl-ssl/docs/api/post-certificate.md

 ## 200 Ok

-This represents success in making an authorized request to the RCL Public API and returns a [Certificate](./models.md#certificate) in JSON format in the **body** of the response.
+This represents success in making an authorized request to the RCL SSL API and returns a [Certificate](./models.md#certificate) in JSON format in the **body** of the response.

-## 404 Notfound

-If the certificate was not found.

 ## 401 Unauthorized